Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst: Discussion

 \subsection{The ``dusk'' of the outburst (Phase ``4'')}

 In the final phase, which encompasses Epochs 30 to 33, the X-ray luminosity falls down below $10^{36}$ \ergs as the source decays towards quiescence.
 The spectrum hardens significantly, with $\Gamma$, $kT_{\rm bb}$ and $R_{\rm bb}$ and the fractional rms returning to the values observed in Phase ``1''.
 However, Phase ``4'' cannot be considered as a carbon copy of Phase ``1'', mostly because of a much lower contribution from the disk at this stage with respect to the rising hard state.
-While Epochs 31 and 32 are characterised by a cold ($kT_{\rm disk}\sim0.3$ keV) disk, whose inner radius is unfortunately very loosely constrained, in the last two Epochs, the contribution from both the disk and the reflection components were not found to be statistically required by the fit.
-We suggest that as the source moves towards quiescence, the disk recedes and cools down significantly.
-This scenario is consistent with the observed X-ray spectral properties of the source in quiescence, where the source spectrum consists of thermal emission from the NS surface and often a non-negligible contribution from a non-thermal, power-law component of debated origin \citep[e.g.][]{CotiZelati2014, Waterhouse2016,Ootes2018, Marino2018}.
+While Epochs 30 and 31 are characterised by a cold ($kT_{\rm disk}\sim0.3$ keV) disk, whose inner radius is unfortunately very loosely constrained, in the last two Epochs, the contribution from both the disk and the reflection components were not found to be statistically required by the fit.

+We suggest that, as the source evolves towards quiescence, the disk recedes and cools down significantly.
+Alternatively, the reduced disk contribution observed in Phase 4 may also be related to the progressive depletion of the outer accretion disk, leading to a weaker and negligible disk emission.
+Both scenarios are consistent with the observed X-ray spectral properties of the source in quiescence, where the source spectrum consists only of thermal emission from the NS surface and often a non-negligible contribution from a non-thermal, power-law component of debated origin \citep[e.g.][]{Chakrabarty2014,Cotizelati2014, Waterhouse2016,Ootes2018, Marino2018}.